 4. How to stake or cage your tomato plants

 Another tomato growing tip is to provide support to your tomatoes.
 You’ll need some way to help your tomatoes stay upright, unless you want a sprawling tomato jungle.
 We’ve staked and caged our plants and find it to be a personal choice.
-Even though determinate tomatoes only reach a certain hight and then stop growing, they still need support.
+Even though determinate tomatoes only reach a certain height and then stop growing, they still need support.

 Indeterminate tomatoes definitely need support as they continue growing throughout the growing season.
 You’ll want to choose something extra tall for these tomatoes as I’ve had them reach over 6’ tall before!